BerkeleyAutomation/gqcnn/docs/source/install/install.rst

 Virtualenv
 """"""""""

-We highly recommend using a Python environment management system, in particular `Virtualenv`.
-Several users have encountered problems with dependencies when using `Conda`.
+We highly recommend using a Python environment management system, in particular `Virtualenv`. **Note: Several users have encountered problems with dependencies when using Conda.**

 Dependencies
 ~~~~~~~~~~~~